Campus Life

 - Financial Aid Coach The Office of Financial Aid helps you seek, obtain, and make the best use of all financial resources.
 "Students can find me counseling at our Financial Aid Services Center, where we welcome students on a walk-in and appointment basis," says Lori Prince, associate director of student financial services.

 - Cultural Connectors "The Cultural Centers are lounge spaces where you can connect with other students who want to share their thoughts and learn about race, ethnicity, gender, sexuality, and other social justice issues," says Jinni Pradhan, assistant director.
-"Many students of color and queer students find connection by sharing their experiences through conversations, student-led discussions, and even spoken word performances."

 - Disability Specialist If you have a disability, Student Disability Services can offer you accommodations.
 "Once students register with our office, they are assigned to a specialist who can teach them how to request and implement their eligible accommodations," says Greg Lee, office coordinator.